jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 As soon as Tweet is posted, ~5s with streaming/~1s querying, the program checks for substring matches with keywords for a particular cryptocurrency.
 These keywords and coins can be user specified from the keywords json files to implement any trade strategies

 The buy amount is input in $ and based on the latest prices from the exchange, the program  will calculate valid buy and (multiple) sell amounts as close to the specified $ amount as the market will allow (Binance).
-With Kraken, the buy amount has to be a valid tradeable amount in crypto when divided by the number of selling trades, also has to leave valid tradeable amounts.
+With Kraken, the buy amount has to be a valid tradeable amount in crypto and when divided by the number of selling trades, also has to leave valid tradeable amounts.

 To configure on local system: \
 `pip install -r requirements.txt`